MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/plan/installation-options.md

 # What type of installation is right for you?

-[Content goes here]

-[TODO:legacy-content-begin]

 ## Supported operating systems

-You can *install* Honolulu on the following Windows operating systems:
+You can *install* Windows Admin Center on the following Windows operating systems:

 | **Version** | **Installation Mode** |
 |-------------|-----------------------|